 "This helps explain why treatments that work outside the central nervous system can ease MS symptoms and may give us clues how to develop even more effective treatments," said neuroimmunologist Kevin O'Connor, one of the senior authors of the paper.

-Explore further: Novel immune target identified in multiple sclerosis
+Explore further: Researchers implicate unique cell type in multiple sclerosis

 B cells populating the multiple sclerosis brain mature in the draining cervical lymph nodes, Sci Transl Med 6 August 2014: Vol. 6, Issue 248, p.
 248ra107 Sci.
 Transl.
 Med.
 DOI: 10.1126/scitranslmed.3008879